Configuration

 FieldTypeDefaultDescription

-Protocol.RequiresNetworkMagicstring"RequiresMagic"Whether network magic is required in handshake
+Protocol.RequiresNetworkMagicstring"RequiresMagic"Whether network magic is required in the handshake

 Genesis Files